Aspiring Chairs Programme

 • Caroline Lamb, Chief Executive of NHS Scotland and Director-General Health and Social Care, on what makes a successful Chair

-• Various Chairs on their experiences and learning in the role as well as how to deal with challenges
+• Various Chairs on their experiences and learning in the role as well as how to deal with challenges, transformational change and the application and appointments process

 • Muckle Media who provided media training and how to answer challenging questions